darikoneil/tidy_obsidian_records/README.md

 Every record template is stored within the record template registry (`templates.json`) using a unique `key`.
-Each entry contains lists of string placeholders for documents, files, images, and tables, and the location of the markdown file.
+Each entry contains lists of string placeholders for documents, files, images, tables, 'special' tables (autofilled), and the location of the markdown file.

 For example, the following entry in `templates.json` defines a template for a generic